vlasovskikh/obraz/doc/jekyll.md

 * Plugin system

-    Obraz 0.2 introduces an experimental plugin system.
+    Obraz has an experimental [plugin system][5].
 It may be changed significantly in the future releases.
-Please refer to the [announcement][5] and the [source code][6] for more info.
+Please refer the [source code][6] for more info.

 Not Implemented Yet